ccsosa/edgeR_nf-core-rnaseq/README.md

 - status_name : UP for positive logFC and DOWN for negative logFC)

-# Steps to nf-core/rnaseq stage 1 and 3 (This is mandatory to use this R code)
+# Steps to run nf-core/rnaseq stage 1 and 3 (This is mandatory to use this R code)

 - Download the transcriptome and genome fasta files for your target species
-- Prepare a Salmon index file according to your needs (A large genome probably will work better with no decoy aware option)
+- Prepare a Salmon index file according to your needs (A large genome probably will work better with no decoy aware option)  (see example file: INDEX_BASH_1.sh )
   > See https://salmon.readthedocs.io/en/latest/salmon.html
+ - Download the SRR samples with the fastq files from NCBI using fastq-dump (see example file: run_5.sh)
-- Prepare the samples file for running nf-core/rnaseq (please see the file added in the examples folder `run5.csv`.
+- Prepare the samples file for running nf-core/rnaseq (please see the file added in the examples folder:`run5.csv`).
 The format is the following and contains the next columns:
 ![Sample_fig](https://github.com/ccsosa/edgeR_nf-core-rnaseq/blob/main/images/sample_file_rnaseq.jpg)
     -sample: This is the sample name used for nf-core/rnaseq and it represents a group and the SRR downloaded from NCBI.
     >(PLEASE USE "_" as a separator always to use the automatic feature of the R code!)